 Bundles have a simple hierarchical structure.
 A bundle has one or more member collections, each of which has one or more member basic products (Figure 2A-1).
-PDS does not impose requirements on how bundles are defined except that (1) bundles must be distinct (their LIDs/LIDVIDs must be distinct) within the overall holdings of PDS, and (2) each bundle must be approved by a PDS peer review.
+PDS does not impose requirements on how bundles are defined except that (1) each bundle must have a unique identifier within the overall holdings of PDS, and (2) each bundle must be approved by a PDS peer review.